GSA/digitalgov.gov/content/posts/2012-04-25-naras-docsteach.md

   - NARA
 ---

-_[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/Docs\_Teach\_App.jpg" alt="Screen Shot of DocsTeach App" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/Docs_Teach_App.jpg)Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
+_[{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/Docs\_Teach\_App.jpg" alt="Screen Shot of DocsTeach App" >}}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/Docs_Teach_App.jpg)Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by National Archives and Records Administration._

 <a href="http://apps.usa.gov/docsteach.shtml" rel="nofollow">DocsTeach</a> is a mobile application developed by the National Archives and Records Administration (NARA) that allows teachers to create and share lesson plans built on the <a href="http://docsteach.org/" rel="nofollow">DocsTeach website</a> with their students.
 The DocsTeach App was created so students could access teacher lessons.